mmb-carb/GATE/USAGE.md

 > number of parallel processes to run (1 per day)

+Each day in a GATE run is independent of the days around it.
+So it is possible to run GATE in parallel; one parallel run for each day at maximum.
+But the number of parallel runs that your system has resources for is the decision of the user.
+The default value for this parameter is one.

 #### GRID_DOT_FILE

 > path to CMAQ GRIDDOT2D file

+This is the path to the CMAQ-formatted `GRIDDOT2D` file.
+This file defines the lat/lon coordinates of the corners of the grid cells in the modeling domain.
+For the most current CMAQ documentation, look [here](https://www.epa.gov/cmaq/cmaq-documentation).

 #### MET_ZF_FILE

 > path to CMAQ METCRO3D file

+This is the path to the CMAQ-formatted `METCRO3d` file.
+Among other things, this file defines the height of all the z-layer grid cells at each I/J location around the modeling domain.
+For the most current CMAQ documentation, look [here](https://www.epa.gov/cmaq/cmaq-documentation).

 #### NCOLS

 > number of columns in modeling domain

+An integer representing the number of West-to-East columns in the modeling domain.

 #### NROWS

 > number of rows in modeling domain

+An integer representing the number of North-to-South rows in the modeling domain.

 #### NLAYERS

 > total number of vertical layers

+An integer representing the number of vertical layers in the modeling domain.

 #### NUM_NONZERO_LAYERS

 > number of vertical layers with emissions

+An integer representing the number of non-zero vertical layers in the modeling domain.
+This is a performance bump, because frequently the aircraft emissions will not stretch the entire vertical length of the modeling domain.
+If unsure, the best default value here is the number of vertical layers.

 #### ABL_METERS

 > height of the ABL, in meters

+This is a float value of the approximate height of the Atmospheric Boundary Layer (ABL) in meters.

 #### REGION_BOX_FILE